UDT-ITF/website/source/presentation/index.md

 ### 4.6.
 Linked Data Context and Extensions

 The top level resource in the response _MUST_ have the `@context` property, and it _SHOULD_ appear as the very first key/value pair of the JSON representation.
 This tells Linked Data processors how to interpret the document.
-The IIIF Presentation API context, below, _MUST_ occur once per response in the top-most resource, and thus _MUST NOT_ appear within [embedded][prezi30-terminology] resources.
+The ITF Presentation API context, below, _MUST_ occur once per response in the top-most resource, and thus _MUST NOT_ appear within [embedded][prezi30-terminology] resources.
 For example, when embedding a TextFrame within a Manifest, the TextFrame will not have the `@context` property.

-The value of the `@context` property _MUST_ be either the URI `http://iiif.io/api/presentation/{{ page.major }}/context.json` or a JSON array with the URI `http://iiif.io/api/presentation/{{ page.major }}/context.json` as the last item.
+The value of the `@context` property _MUST_ be either the URI `http://textframe.io/api/presentation/{{ page.major }}/context.json` or a JSON array with the URI `http://textframe.io/api/presentation/{{ page.major }}/context.json` as the last item.
 Further contexts, such as those for local or [registered extensions][registry], _MUST_ be added at the beginning of the array.

 {% include api/code_header.html %}
 ``` json-doc